sthlmj/devnotes/README.md

 ## SELinux
 Additional security layer that controls context of files processes and users.
-SELinux can be used to control processes, networks and executions of processes.
+SELinux can be used to control processes, networks and execution contexts of processes and files.

 ```
 Check current SELinux levels: